 Why is the Texas-OU rivalry so special?
 First and foremost, the venom.
 It’s as lethal as a poison dart frog.
 Second, the site.
 The game is played at the Cotton Bowl in Dallas, equidistance between Austin and Norman, so half the stadium is drenched in burnt orange and white, and the other half is drenched in Brut and Tabu and Keystone Light.

 Third, it’s held during the State Fair of Texas, which provides Sooners a honeymoon destination or part-time work as corndog dippers or both.
 Longhorns see the rivalry as one of a dozen or more explanations for Texas’ exalted status in the universe.
 Sooners use the rivalry to justify higher education.
-After all, it was Oklahoma coach Bud Wilkinson who said, “We want a university the football team can be proud of.”
+After all, it was Oklahoma president George Lynn Cross who, in or around 1951, told members of a state appropriations committee, “We want a university the football team can be proud of.”

 Sooners are like second cousins once removed (four times evicted), the bastard offspring of a black sheep uncle who drank and smoked too much, who married young and often, who sired hair-lip kids he named after country-western singers (Crystal, Randy, Reba and Dwight), who joined AA and gave up the sauce and found Jesus, and who thinks network television and the Internet and The New York Times are a threat to traditional marriage, like his latest one with Tamela Gail, the high school sophomore he met at Dollar General last year.